charlenemauger1/HeartDeformNets/README.md

 - Compile the C++ code for computing biharmonc coordinates in `templates/bc` by
 ```
+cd templates/bc
 mkdir build && cd build && cmake .. && make
 ```
 - Specify the `output_dir` and the path of the segmentation file `seg_fn` in `create_template.sh` and then
 ```
 source create_template.sh
 ```

+If you get the warning <code style="color : darkorange">[C6ECF740] vtkMath.cxx:596 WARN| Unable to factor linear system</code> when running `source create_template.sh`, it can be ignored.
+The warning message is from mesh decimation.

 ## Evaluation